 PRelationship members have to abide by the PRIA Code of Ethics, but there are no CPD requirements and therefore no post-nominals.
 Students studying the UON Bachelor of Communication degree in Singapore and Australia will have access to these valuable resources, free of charge and eligibility and terms and conditions for this e-membership with PRIA are the same for both group of students.
 The PRelationship e-membership is valid for 12 months.Read the Program Handbook here

 Hear from some of our graduates:

-- Mr Duncan Elias, Graduated in 2011
+- Duncan Elias, Class of 2011

-- Ms Eva Berlin Fransiskus, Graduated in 2011
+- Eva Berlin Fransiskus, Class of 2011

-- Mr Farid Arrisyad, Graduated in 2010
+- Farid Arrisyad, Class of 2010